 Terrorism, including the firing of weapons and disregard for human life, presents a major threat to global security.
 We need to accept that incidents can happen at any time, anywhere in the world and no one is able to predict where the next attack will take place.
 Unfortunately, hotels along with restaurants, theme parks, cruise ships, tourist attractions, and public transportation are classified as high-risk and soft targets.
 We learned recently here in Australia that ranking very low in the Global Terrorism Index from 2014 is not a guarantee of safety.

 Terrorist activities are at a historical peak and continue to increase.
 The Middle East and South Asia are identified as the two regions where the risk of terrorism is greatest.

 5. Loss of competitive advantage after a major security incident

 It is understandable that when there are no incidents over a period of time a certain degree of complacency sets in.
-Complacency itself is an actual risk for the business, for guests and staff.
+Complacency itself is an actual risk for the business, guests, and staff.
 The recovery costs after a security incident, including the attention of the media, are often much higher than the investment in security and risk management.

-The worst-case scenario after a major security incident is obviously the loss of business when the property shuts temporarily for the investigation and or repair.
-The competition will pick up your business and benefit from it while your fix costs are still running.
-Along with the actual damage, questions are often raised whether management could have done more to mitigate the risk level.
+The worst-case scenario after a major security incident is obviously the loss of business when the property shuts temporarily for investigation and or repair.
+The competition will pick up your business and benefit from it while your fixed costs are still running.
+Along with the actual damage, questions are often raised about whether management could have done more to mitigate the risk level.
 When security plans and business continuity plans are well maintained, the likelihood of recovery is higher.
 Reputation is a vital yet fragile advantage that requires its very own security plan in a strong competitive market where guests nowadays love to make their booking decisions with the help of online travel review sites such as Tripadvisor & Co.